attcs/Octree/docs/README.md

   * `None`:     Node does not contain geometry information, every geometry queries requires its calculation.
   * `MinPoint`: Node contains only the min-point.
 Node sizes are stored level-wise.
   * `MBR`:      Node contains the min-point and the size of the *minimal bounding rectangle*.
 It requires calculation on every insertion.
-                Entity removal does not effect.
+                Entity removal does not shrink it.
 Recommended for Loose trees, where the node overlapping would be large.
-MBR is continously grows until the size limit of the node.
+MBR continuously grows until the size limit of the node.

 `MAX_ALLOWED_DEPTH_ID`: [default: 19] Compile-time hard depth limit of the tree.
 It determines type of the LocationID (uint32_t or uint64_t) and certain internal simplifications.
 Runtime `maxDepthID` is also still available to customize the same tree type for the task.

 `USE_REVERSE_MAPPING`: [default: true] **Reverse mapping**, when enabled, maintains a secondary map from each `EntityID` directly to its containing node.
 This makes `Erase()` and `Update()` O(1) instead of O(N), at the cost of additional memory.
 Recommended for dynamic datasets with frequent removals or large entity number.
 Static tree ignores this flag.
-It has large impact on creation time and memory usage.
+It has large impact on creation/insertion time and memory usage.
+> [!TIP]
+> If the original entity is still available at the time of the `Update()`/`Erase()` (`Managed` types has this capability), it can be used to find the related node in O(1) time, it may be more advantageous for the overall system performance than the reverse-mapping.

-`UMapNodeContainer` / `MapNodeContainer`: **Custom node containers**, by default, the tree nodes are stored in an `std::unordered_map`.
+`UMapNodeContainer` / `MapNodeContainer`: **Custom node containers**, by default, the tree nodes are stored in an `std::unordered_map` under 16D, above `std::map`.
 This can be replaced with any drop-in compatible associative container (e.g., Abseil's `flat_hash_map`) by overriding the `UMapNodeContainer` template alias in a custom `Configuration`.

 While the `OrthoTree::detail` namespace is reserved for internal implementation details, SFINAE can be utilized as a fallback to extend support for custom container-related functions.

 For latest version with the all available parameters see the [configuration.h](../include/orthotree/core/configuration.h).

-Recommended usage: The Configuration parameters could be changed time-to-time, the recommended usage is inheritation with overrided parameters.
+Recommended usage: The Configuration parameters could be changed time-to-time, the recommended usage is inheritance with overridden parameters.
 ```C++
   struct UserDefinedConfigurationForBox : Configuration<2.0>
   {